 1. Antifungal Cleansers

 The most common cause of eyebrow dandruff is a fungal agent (yeast) as discussed before.
 Washing your brows with an antifungal shampoo containing selenium sulfide or ketoconazole can help reduce the yeast overgrowth, thus eliminating the dandruff.
+You can also look for ingredients like salicylic acid, sulfacetamide, sulfur and tar soaps.

 You can use an anti-dandruff shampoo that’s available over the counter.
 However, these are usually milder than prescription formulations.
 Do take care that your skin doesn’t get too dry as this will defeat the whole purpose of getting rid of the dry, flaky skin from your eyebrow.